go-ozzo/ozzo-config/README.md

 When configuring a nil interface, you have to specify the concrete type in the configuration via a `type` element in the configuration map.
 The type should also be registered first by calling `Register()` so that it knows how to create a concrete instance.

+## New Configuration File Formats

+ozzo-config supports three configuration file formats out-of-box: JSON (can contain comments), YAML, and TOML.
+To support reading new file formats, you should modify the `config.UnmarshalFuncMap` variable by mapping a new file extension to the corresponding unmarshal function.